ekartashov/roo-conport-modes/utilities/frameworks/ccf/README.md

 ## Integration Points

-CCF integrates with other Phase 4 components as follows:
+CCF integrates with other autonomous frameworks as follows:

 1. **ConPort**
    - Primary storage backend for CCF data